ISISNeutronMuon/MDANSE/Doc/pages/fca.rst

 The prefactors in front of the sums ensure the proper normalization of the individual channels, :math:`m = -(N_t-1)\ldots N_t-1`.
 The asterisk denotes a complex conjugate.
-According to :math:numref:`eq:dacf`, :math:`c_{ab}(m)` has :math:`2N_t - 1` data points and obeys the symmetry relation
+According to :math:numref:`eqn-fca2`, :math:`c_{ab}(m)` has :math:`2N_t - 1` data points and obeys the symmetry relation